emptycoder/shape-fp/docs/box.md

 ## run

-`run` applies a function the value without returning anything.
-This is used to execute a side-effect on the value.
+`run` applies a function to the value inside the box without returning anything.
+This is used to cause a side-effect.

 ## attempt

-This `attempt` method expects a function as input that maps the value to an instance of the [Result](./result.md) class.
+The `attempt` method expects a function that maps the value to an instance of the [Result](./result.md) class as input.

-This used to execute something over the value that might fail.
+This is used to execute something over the boxed value that might fail.

 ## list

-`list` maps the value to an array wrapped around a [List](./list.md).
+`list` maps the value to an array wrapped around a [List](./list.md) instance.